Over the Hedge

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Over the Hedge against these established plot points, we can identify how Karey Kirkpatrick utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Over the Hedge within the family genre.

 Karey Kirkpatrick's Structural Approach